Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 What Breed Is My Cat?

-I'm guessing you're a cat lover.
-You probably love cats so much that you may have one or multiple that simply seemed to choose you.
-If you are unsure of your cat's breed status be it purebred, crossbred, or mixed-breed due to one reason or another—you adopted your cat, were gifted your cat, rescued it from some other situation or your cat simply chose you—there are some sure ways to determine what type of genetic pool your cat comes from.
+You love cats so much that you may have one or multiple furry friends in your home, but you are unsure if your cat is purebred, crossbred, or a mixed-breed adult or kitten for one reason or another.
+Luckily, there are some ways to determine what type of genetic pool your cat comes from.

 We will go over how to search for your cat's breed on the internet.
 Your query will look something like this (covered further down):